josh-mchugh/rediscovering-javascript/README.md

 ## Chapter 8
 JavaScript implements prototypal inheritance.
 The synytax for inheritance is now much easier to use and understand.It brings an updated syntax for inheriting from an existing classes.

+## Chapter 9
+JavaScript modules are well-encapsulated files.
+Modules all for cohesive software designs as it allows for clearly specifiying what is needed via imports and what can be used by others via exports.
+This control prevents accidental and unintentional dependencies in code and reduces errors.
+Javascript modules allow for big applications to be broken down into well structured parts.